ashlynnprasad/langmann-2021/pages/urbandevelopment.md

       {% include feature/item-figure.html objectid="langmann020" width="100" %}
     </div>
   </div>
   <center><small>Image description: Image of labourers working on putting in cement sidewalks between Richards and Seymour Streets.
 The project was contracted by G.W.
-Ledingham.</small></center><br><br>
+Ledingham.<br>
+    Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0361377">UL_1624_03_0313</a>.
+Rare Books and Special Collections.</small></center><br><br>
   <p style="text-indent: 25px;">This image demonstrates that the rapid development of the new city was largely carried out by settlers of European descent.
 The image, and the fact that someone made sure to photographically document the laying of cement, also gives us a sense of the pride that settlers took in their new city.<br><br>

  <div class="container">